manuel-morales-a/African_Strategy_INSPIREHEP_API/README.md

 # African Strategy – INSPIRE-HEP API Tools

-This repository provides an accessible and reproducible workflow for exploring scientific activity in **High Energy, Cosmology, and Astroparticle Physics (HECAP)** across Africa using the **INSPIRE-HEP API**.
-It is designed to help students, researchers, and science-policy teams quickly gather publication information in a transparent and fully open way.
+This repository aims to provide an accessible and reproducible workflow for exploring scientific activity in **High Energy, Cosmology, and Astroparticle Physics (HECAP)** across Africa using the **INSPIRE-HEP API**.
+It is designed to help students, researchers, and science-policy teams quickly gather publication information in a transparent and open way.

-The included Jupyter Notebook demonstrates how to retrieve and analyse publication records associated with African institutions.
-As a concrete example, we explore HECAP metrics for **Nigeria**, but the same approach can be applied to any country or region.
+The included Jupyter Notebook demonstrates how to retrieve and analyse records (specifically author information) associated with African institutions.
+As a concrete example, we explore HECAP metrics for **Nigeria**, but the same approach can be applied to any country in the region.

 > **Note:**
-> This analysis is intentionally **simplified**, **quick**, and built for outreach and exploratory use.
+> This analysis is intentionally simplified, quick, and built for outreach and exploratory use.
-> It is **not** a full scientometric pipeline, and **bugs or missing edge cases should be expected**.
+> It is not a full scientometric pipeline, and bugs or missing edge cases should be expected.
 > The goal is to provide a clear, minimal workflow that anyone can adapt and improve!

 This project supports broader outreach and capacity-building efforts by making it easier to: